Our simple halva recipe is a sesame-based gluten and dairy-free candy, perfect for any sweet snack.

 Our halva recipe ticks all the boxes

-Our first homemade halva was about 10 years ago.
+Our first homemade halva was about ten years ago.
 At that time, our daughter was a competitive athlete who often brought sweet treats to her coaches.
 With a new member of the coaching team came a new challenge.
-He was gluten-free, dairy-free, nut-free, soy-free, and egg-free and assured me, he was too much bother.
+He was gluten-free, dairy-free, nut-free, soy-free, and egg-free and assured me he was too much bother.

 Our halva recipe ticked all his boxes.
-A few modifications later, and we think we have a perfect sweet and satisfying recipe.
+A few modifications later, and we think we have a perfectly sweet, and satisfying recipe.

 What you need to make halva